smXplorer/SwissSPAD-Live/docs/source/guide.rst

 The following is a list of common issues that may be encountered and possible workarounds.

-**Important Note**: don't forget to open the Notebook!
-Oftentimes, there is a lot of information printed there (including error messages in red if ``Verbose Error`` has been selected in the Settings window >> UI Settings panel), which might sometimes help diagnose the source of the problem.
+:red:`Important Note: don't forget to open the Notebook!` Oftentimes, there is a lot of useful information printed there (including error messages in red if ``Verbose Error`` has been selected in the Settings window >> :ref:`UI-parameters-tab`), which might sometimes help diagnose the source of the problem.
+It is recommended to have this option turned on.

 Live acquisition or Data recording does not work anymore
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""